 Lets Make a Community Project

-Art projects are a fantastic way for a community to come together to imagine, build and create.
+Art projects are a fantastic way for a community to come together to imagine, build, create and celebrate.

 Why a community arts project?

-Arts and good health have proved to be good partners.
+Arts and good health have proven to be good partners.
 Engagement in creative activities as part of a community can do the following:

 Banners on the Bridge, Deloraine, Tasmania.
 Project developer/facilitator.